 of development economics.
 I enjoy

-doing research in the field and my most recent projects have taken me to Kenya,
+doing research in the field and my most recent projects have taken me to

-Chad and Madagascar.
+Kenya, Chad and Madagascar.
 My current

-research interests include local governance, the allocation of public goods, food
+research interests include local governance, the allocation of public goods,

-management in remote areas.
-I teach
+resource management in remote areas.
+I

-and environmental economics at the undergraduate level.
+macroeconomics and environmental economics at the undergraduate level.

 Before going to graduate school, I served as a